 We use flash memories as a typical example to explain the basic storage mechanisms based on floating-gate cells.
 A flash memory consists of floating-gate cells as its basic storage elements.
 In most products, a cell has two states; but to increase data density, multi-level storage (where a cell has 4 to 256 or even more states) is being developed.
-For a cell with q states, we denote its states by $0,1,\cdots,q-1$ .
+For a cell with q states, we denote its states by $0, 1, \dots, q - 1$ .
 To write (program) a cell, the hot-electron injection mechanism or the Fowler-Nordheim tunneling mechanism is used to inject electrons into the cell, where the electrons become trapped.
 The number of trapped electrons in a cell determines the threshold voltage of the cell: the more electrons, the higher the threshold voltage.
 The number of trapped electrons is chosen to concentrate around q discrete levels, corresponding to the q cell states.
 The state of a cell can be read by measuring the threshold voltage.
 Programming and reading cells are fast; however, rewriting data is much more complex.
 Most of the time, it requires moving cells to lower states for rewriting data, which means to remove electrons from the cells.
 In flash memories, cells are organized into blocks.
 A typical block using binary cells stores 64, 128 or 256 kilobytes of data.
 Due to circuit complexity reasons, to rewrite, first the whole block has to be erased (which means to lower all the cells of the block to the 0-state), then all the cells are reprogrammed.
-This happens even if only one cell really needs to lower its state for the rewriting, and it leads to a writing speed about 10 times slower than reading.
+This happens even if only one cell really needs to lower its state for the rewriting, and it leads to a writing speed about $10^5$ times slower than reading.
 Therefore, it will be very beneficial to design codes for storing data such that the data can be rewritten many times before the block has to be erased.
-Reducing the number of block erasing operations is critical not only for reducing the average rewriting time, but also for the flash memory's lifetime.
-Every erasing reduces the quality of cells. and currently, a flash memory's lifetime is bounded by about 10 program-erase cycles.
+Reducing the number of block erasing operations is critical not only for improving rewriting speed, but also for the flash memory's lifetime.
+Every erasing reduces the quality of the cells, and currently, a flash memory's lifetime is bounded by about $10^5$ program-erase cycles.
 Although technically speaking, a cell can return to a lower state through block erasing, in this paper, we are interested in the writing and rewriting of data between two block erasing operations.
 In that period, the cells can only go from lower states to higher states.

 We model the memories mentioned above using the following Write Asymmetric Memory (WAM) model.
-A WAM consists of n cells, where each cell has q states: state $0,1,\dots,q-1$ .
+A WAM consists of n cells, where each cell has q states: state $0, 1, \dots, q - 1$ .
 Such a cell is called a q-ary cell.
 A cell can go from state i to state j if and only if i < j.

-WAM is a straightforward generalization of the Write Once Memory (WOM) model, firstly proposed by Rivest and Shamir [10], where q=2.
+WAM is a straightforward generalization of the Write Once Memory (WOM) model, firstly proposed by Rivest and Shamir [9], where q = 2.
 WAM is also a special case of the Generalized WOM model [3], where the state transition diagram of a cell can be any directed acyclic graph.

-Historically, there has been research on WOM codes, where a single variable is stored in a WOM, and the code enables it to be rewritten multiple times [10].
-In practice, a memory stores many - let's say k - variables.
-If we want to apply the codes to a memory, a simple approach is to partition the memory into k parts, where each part stores a variable independently.
+Research has been done on (generalized) WOM codes, where a single variable is stored in a WOM, and the code enables the variable to be rewritten numerous times.
+In practice, a memory stores many - let's say k - words.
+A simple approach to use the WOM codes in a memory is to partition it into k parts, where each part stores a word independently.